 17 St. Patrick's Day Recipes Better Than a Pot of Gold

-Make sure you have the luck of the Irish on your side this St. Patrick's Day.
-While many people associate the holiday with free-flowing booze and festive parties, there are many great St. Patrick's Day recipes that can bring a taste of Ireland right to your plate.
+Make sure you have the luck of the Irish on your side this St. Patrick's Day—with food and drink!
+While many people associate the holiday with free-flowing booze and festive parties, there are many great St. Patrick's Day recipes that can bring a taste of Ireland right to your plate or cup.

 From green-colored foods to the traditional feasts of Irish natives, there is something for every palate to enjoy on the holiday, and throughout the year.